srikanthbeth/-Event-Conference-Management-System/README.md

 ## Overview

 The **Event & Conference Management System** is a real-world backend application developed using **FastAPI**.
-It provides APIs for managing events, venues, halls, speakers, sessions, attendees, registrations, tickets, purchases, payments, bookings, check-ins, certificates, feedback, notifications, refunds, dashboards, reports, filtering, pagination, and security.
+It provides APIs for managing events, venues, halls, speakers, sessions, attendees, registrations, tickets, purchases, payments, bookings, check-ins, certificates, feedback, notifications, refunds, dashboards, reports, filtering, pagination, security, and data integrity.

 The project follows a modular architecture using separate **Models, Schemas, Repositories, Services, and Routes** without using an `app` folder.